Macroscopic distant magnon-mode entanglement via a squeezed drive: Results

 \section{Results}

-To illustrate the working principles of our scheme, we initially focus on a simple scenario where only three cavities are occupied, each containing one YIG.
-The remaining cavities in the array are unoccupied.
-It is worth noting that the placement of YIGs is not restricted to neighboring cavities; they can be situated in any of the three cavities within the array.
-In addition, we consider a squeezed thermal reservoir coupled to the central YIG.
+To illustrate the working principles of our scheme, we initially focus on a simple scenario in which only three cavities are occupied, each containing one YIG.
+The remaining cavities in the array are not occupied.
+Note that the placement of YIGs is not restricted to neighboring cavities; they can be located in any of the three cavities within the array.
+In addition, we consider a squeezed thermal drive coupled to the central YIG.
 It is worth noting that this entanglement generation scheme remains applicable for arrays with arbitrary cavities lengths~\cite{PhysRevA.92.032319}.

 We employ the quantum Langevin equations to describe the system's dynamics.
-By working in the interaction picture through the unitary evolution operator $\hat{U}(t)=\text{exp}[-it(\sum_{n}\omega^{\prime}_{n}\hat{m}^{\dagger}_{n}\hat{m}_{n})]$, the equations of motion take the following form (for convenience, we will now omit the hat symbol from operators)
+By working in the interaction picture through the unitary evolution operator $\hat{U}(t)=\text{exp}[-it(\sum_{n}\delta^{\prime}_{n}\hat{m}^{\dagger}_{n}\hat{m}_{n})]$, the equations of motion take the following form (for convenience, we will now omit the hat symbol from operators)